Xavier vs. Kennesaw State Predictions & Picks - NCAA Tournament First Round

 Xavier vs. Kennesaw State Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest features the Xavier Musketeers (25-9) and the Kennesaw State Owls (26-8) facing off at Greensboro Coliseum in what is expected to be a lopsided matchup, with a projected 80-70 win for heavily favored Xavier according to our computer prediction.
-Game time is at 12:40 PM ET on March 17.
+Friday's contest features the Xavier Musketeers (25-9) and the Kennesaw State Owls (26-8) squaring off at Greensboro Coliseum in what is expected to be a one-sided matchup, with a projected 80-70 win for heavily favored Xavier according to our computer prediction.
+Tipoff is at 12:40 PM ET on March 17.

-Based on our computer prediction, Kennesaw State is a good bet to cover the point spread, which currently sits at 12.5.
-The two sides are projected to come in below the 154.5 total.
+According to our computer prediction, Kennesaw State projects to cover the 12.5-point spread in its matchup against Xavier.
+The over/under is currently listed at 154.5, and the two sides are projected to fall short of that total.

 Xavier vs. Kennesaw State Game Info & Odds